nithinaneesh/PDB_Probing_coloring/README.md

 **Options:**

-- i - Input file
+- -i - Input file

-- o - output file name, if not set, the new file will be generated with addition of which part of RNA was modified (e.g., base, sugar)
+- -o - output file name, if not set, the new file will be generated with addition of which part of RNA was modified (e.g., base, sugar)

-- r - file with probing reactivities
+- -r - file with probing reactivities

-- c - which part of RNA to change b_factor: {all,base,back,sugar,basesug,backsug}
+- -c - which part of RNA to change b_factor: {all,base,back,sugar,basesug,backsug}

 **Inputs**